koenrane/KR-new-site/content/design.md

 : Inline videos don't have to be transparent, so I'm free to use MP4s for most video assets.
 However, after a bunch of tweaking, I still can't get `ffmpeg` to sufficiently compress h265 with decent quality - online website-provided video conversion still achieves a >2x compression over  my command-line compression.
 I'll fix that later.
 ## Inlining critical CSS

 Even after compressing assets and lazily loading them, it takes time for the client to (pre)load the main CSS stylesheet.
 During this time, the site looks like garbage.
 One solution is to manually include the most crucial styles in the HTML header, but that's brittle over time.
-Instead, I hooked the `critical` package into the end of the production build process.
-This basically means that after emitting all of the webpages, the process renders each webpage in headless Chrome and then computes which "critical" styles are necessary to display the first glimpse of the page.
+Instead, I hooked [the `critical` package](https://github.com/addyosmani/critical) into the end of the production build process.
+This basically means that after emitting all of the webpages, the process computes which "critical" styles are necessary to display the first glimpse of the page.
 These critical styles are inlined into the header.
 Once the main stylesheet loads, I delete the inlined styles (as they are superfluous at best).

 <!-- Insert two MP4s of loading the page: one with and one without critical CSS.
 Put in figure with two figcaptions.
 Check name of package and update in paragraph-->